-Possible causes Corrective action The backup heater operation is not activated Check the following: The backup heater is allowed for capacity shortage.
+Possible causes Corrective action The backup heater operation is not activated Check the following: activated • The backup heater is allowed for capacity shortage.
 This is defined by [5.6.1] Capacity shortage setting when selected Never, the backup heater won't be allowed for capacity shortage. when selected Always, the backup heater will be allowed for capacity shortage independent of the ambient. - when selected Below equilibrium, the backup heater allowance depends on the ambient temperature.
 The backup heater overcurrent circuit breaker is on.
-If not, turn it back on.
-The thermal protector of the backup heater is NOT activated.
-If it has, check the following, and then press the reset button in the switch box: - The water pressure - Whether there is air in the system - The air purge operation The backup heater equilibrium temperature has not been configured correctly Increase the equilibrium temperature to activate the backup heater operation at a higher outdoor temperature. • Make sure that [5.6.1] Capacity shortage setting is set to Below equilibrium. • Go to [5.6.2] Settings > Capacity shortage > Equilibrium setpoint to set the desired equilibrium temperature.
+If not, turn it back on. • The thermal protector of the backup heater is NOT activated.
+If it has, check the following, and then press the reset button in the switch box: - The water pressure - Whether there is air in the system - The air purge operation The auxiliary boiler is not working correctly.
+If an auxiliary boiler is connected directly to the tank and space heating support is activated, make sure that: the boiler is operating correctly. • the boiler capacity is sufficient.
+The backup heater equilibrium temperature has not been configured correctly Increase the equilibrium temperature to activate the backup heater operation at a higher outdoor temperature. • Make sure that [5.6.1] Capacity shortage setting is set to Below equilibrium. • Go to [5.6.2] Settings > Capacity shortage > Equilibrium setpoint to set the desired equilibrium temperature.
 There is air in the system.
 Purge air manually or automatically.
-See the air purge function in the chapter "11 Commissioning" [> 144].
+See the air purge function in the chapter "11 Commissioning" [> 159].

-Possible causes Corrective action Too much heat pump capacity is used for heating domestic hot water (applies only to installations with a domestic hot water tank) Check if the Space heating priority settings have been configured appropriately: • Make sure that the Space heating priority has been enabled.
-Go to [5.28.1]: Settings > Balancing > Space heating priority • If necessary, increase the "space heating priority temperature" to activate backup heater operation at a higher outdoor temperature.
-Go to [5.28.2] Settings > Balancing > Priority temperatures and increase the Space heating temperature.
-Remark: When [5.28.1] Space heating priority is active, the boiler will take over for space heating, in case [5.32] Bivalent present is enabled.
+Possible causes Corrective action Too much heat pump capacity is used for heating domestic hot water Check if the Space heating priority settings have been configured appropriately: Make sure that the Space heating priority has been enabled.
+Go to [5.28.1]: Settings > Balancing > Space heating priority • If required, increase the "space heating priority temperature" to activate backup heater operation at a higher outdoor temperature.
+Go to [5.28.2] Settings > Balancing > Priority temperatures Remark: When [5.28.1] Space heating priority is active the tank boiler will take over the tank heat-up in case the [5.32] Tank boiler present is enabled. the boiler will take over for space heating, in case [5.32] Bivalent present is enabled.